Who is mathieu?

-While still a student, Mathieu started working as a stagehand and sound technician for many different events and bands around the city of Trondheim.
-This included working with Kaija Saariaho doing the electronics for two concerts when she was in Trondheim, as well as being the concertmaster for DaFX in 2015.
+While still a student, Mathieu started working as a stagehand and sound technician for different events and bands around the city of Trondheim.
 He also organized a short concert series for young contemporary music composers at NTNU.